UMWEDU/umw-careercenter-sync/_pages/pre-health-careers-advising.md

 During their first year, students must give careful attention to the professional school admission requirements, which are available on the respective school websites.
 The pre-health advisor, Dr. Steve Gallik, Professor of Biology, is available to help students select courses that meet these requirements and prepare for the relevant admission examination.

-Dr. Gallik host office hours in the Career Center (UC Suite 206) on <strong>Wednesdays and Thursdays from 1-4 p.m.</strong> (beginning August 22, 2019).
+Dr. Gallik host office hours in the Career Center (UC Suite 206) on <strong>Wednesdays and Thursdays from 1-4 p.m.</strong> beginning August 22, 2019.
 To schedule an appointment, please visit <a href="https://umw.joinhandshake.com/login?requested_authentication_method=standard">Handshake.</a>

 To learn more, visit the <a href="https://cas.umw.edu/prehealth/">Pre-Health Careers Advising</a> website.